The post that delves into the details (and pitfalls) of Shared Ownership and explains why I decided against it.

 Most simply, Shared Ownership is a part-own, part-rent arrangement.
 You purchase between 25% and 75% of the property (via a mortgage or your own savings) and then rent the other share from the housing association that owns the place, such as L&Q or Family Mosaic.
 Shared Ownership properties are always leasehold.

-As many people like to point out, owning a leasehold means you technically don’t really own the property at all, and this is the case even in non-Shared Ownership situations.
+As many people like to point out, owning a leasehold means you technically don’t really own the property at all, and this is the case even in non-Shared Ownership situations (as to which see my post on the legal pitfalls of buying a leasehold).
 However, with Shared Ownership this is much more of an issue (see “Any nasty catches?” below).

 Over time, you can choose to “staircase”, which means buying further shares of the property until you own 100%.
 The cost of buying further shares will be based on the market value of the property at the time you are buying the share.